-From 1 January 1990, a \$20 concession was introduced for private vehicles.
-In addition, private vehicles did not attract the 7% increase in licence fees, which applied to other vehicles from that date.
+From 1 January 1990, a \$20 concession was introduced for private vehicles, and they did not attract the 7% increase in licence fees that applied to other vehicles from that date.

-From 1 July 1998, the private vehicle discount was fixed at \$28 and a 25% concession for diesel powered vehicles was removed.
+On 1 July 1998, the private vehicle discount was fixed at \$28 and a 25% concession for diesel powered vehicles was removed.
 A 25% concession for intrastate heavy vehicles was phased out in two stages by 1 July 1999.